finnkauski/lighthouse/README.md

 ## Short-term trajectory (timeline)

+- Add color sending support (work in progress)
-- Get the CLI to be a bit more comprehensive
+- Get the CLI to be a bit more comprehensive (work in progress)
 - Add sending commands to lights by ID or Name
-- Add color sending support

 ## Contributing